ebayti/TheOdinProject/HTML/README.md

 #### Some rule of thumbs
 - when creating a webpage, it is a rule of thumb to name your html file as index.html
 - do not use `<b>` and `<i>`, use `<strong>` and `<em>` instead.
+- always create a folder for your:
+ - images
+ - create a css folder
+ - create a javascript folder<
+- use lowercase sytnax for all the folders,files and scripts.
+- always avoid using space, you can use "-" instead